|

 DENE:

-Variant of English Dean, meaning "dean, ecclesiastical
+Variant spelling of English Dean, meaning "dean, ecclesiastical

 supervisor."